smokingpc/windows_asm_reverse/README.md

-# Windows Asm ReverseEngineering Notes
+# Windows Kernel Assembly ReverseEngineering Notes

 In my job, I need to find some "secret" by reverse engineering to windows kernel.